hliu12/nmfta-code-for-good/README.md

 * Random
 * Shodan

-Additionally, requires installation of Debian OS and Apache in order to test Bouncer actions on a server. [see Bouncer instructions for installation under [API Setup/Reference](https://github.com/hliu12/nmfta-code-for-good#api-setupreference).
+Additionally, requires installation of Debian OS and Apache in order to test Bouncer actions on a server. [see Bouncer instructions for installation under [API Setup/Reference](#api-setupreference).

-// move to top?
-// link resources for installing these libraries?

 ### **API Setup/Reference**
 This wrapper was made for the NMFTA's open source bouncer API, which contains details on how to set up a local instance of the bouncer API.
 Installation instructions and documentation can be found at the open source repo [here](https://github.com/nmfta-repo/nmfta-bouncer).

-## **Testing**

-Due to the issues we experienced with setting up a local environment of the bouncer API, test calls were done on a mock server of the API.
-The documentation for this mock server can be found [here](https://nmftabouncer.docs.apiary.io/#).

 # **Contributors**